renovate-bot/khulnasoft-lab-_-vulx/docs/docs/scanner/secret.md

 - `regex` or `path` must be specified.

 ### Enable Rules
-Trivy provides plenty of out-of-box rules and allow rules, but you may not need all of them.
+Vul provides plenty of out-of-box rules and allow rules, but you may not need all of them.
 In that case, `enable-builtin-rules` will be helpful.
 If you just need AWS secret detection, you can enable only relevant rules as shown below.
 It specifies AWS-related rule IDs in `enable-builtin-rules`.